Albert0i/probabilistic-data-structure/README.md

 - No matter the order of data, they always work as expected;
 - Subject to different levels of [Time complexity](https://en.wikipedia.org/wiki/Time_complexity).

-All in all, within any organized data, there are three kinds of problem in real life:
+All in all, within any organized data, there are three kinds of problem:
 - Cardinality : count number of unique elements;
 - Membership : test if a specific element exists;
 - Frequency : how many times an element appears;